Honeycomb Heart - opening chapters

 “We have to keep the house open and welcome,” Grandma said.
 “Come now, Wesley.
 You remember when we met, don’t you?
 You wouldn’t want someone else stuck outside waiting.”

-Wesley absolutely would not give a damn about the comfort of another animal, Vivian knew, especially if it was another dog; canine familiars ran in Grandma’s side of the family, her sire-mother’s, while her carry-mother’s side was much more random.
+Wesley absolutely would not give a damn about the comfort of another animal, Vivian knew, especially another dog; canine familiars ran in Grandma’s side of the family, her sire-mother’s, while her carry-mother’s side was much more random.
 But she kept her mouth shut.
-The telling of how older family members first met their familiars was a tradition on eighteenth birthdays, and she could tell Grandma was gearing up to tell hers.
+The telling of how older family members first met their familiars was a tradition on eighteenth birthdays, and Grandma was clearly gearing up to tell hers.

 “No, we wouldn’t want anyone left waiting on the stoop like you were,” Grandma told Wesley, patting his head.
 “We were always very punctual, my mothers and sisters and I. Very much had our routine.
 We liked it when everyone knew and agreed on what would happen and when.
 Birthdays were no excuse to sleep in, so we were having breakfast at the same time and in the same way as always.
-You gave thanks to the land and people that fed you, and then you sat down and you gave that food your whole attention — a totally quiet table.
+We gave thanks to the land and people that fed us, and then we gave that food our whole attention.
+A totally quiet table.
 And halfway through breakfast, what do we hear?
 We hear the tiniest sound from outside.
 So quiet I thought I imagined it.
-And then a few minutes later, again, louder.
+And then again, louder.
 What do we find on the front porch but Wesley, sitting there pretty as a picture?
 I don’t know how long he waited there to be acknowledged, but my family sure didn’t make the best first impression on him, not at all, especially when he learned there wasn’t a plate waiting for him at breakfast!
-He thought my parents were very rude for quite some time.
-He was haughty towards them for weeks.”
+He was haughty towards my mothers for weeks.”

 “I think I would’ve preferred that to how Gigi was at first,” Vivian said.

 “Gigi didn’t do anything wrong,” Masha said, a mischievous spark in her eyes.
-“She found me when I was getting catcalled and followed by another girl, and had to bravely fend her off.”
+“She found me when I was getting catcalled by another girl, and had to bravely fend her off.”

 Gigi cackled.
-Three and a half years after she’d become part of the family, and Vivian still wasn’t sure if the parrot had only dive-bombed the offender, or done what birds occasionally did when the need for a natural process took hold mid-flight.
+Three and a half years after joining the family, and Vivian still wasn’t sure if the parrot had only dive-bombed the offender, or done that foul activity birds occasionally performed mid-flight.

 “Obviously she was in a protective mood after that,” Masha continued.
 “She had to make sure everything and everyone around me was safe.
-You have to admit, she was thorough.
-Very caring.”
+That required being thorough.”

 Thorough was certainly one way to describe the parrot digging through every cabinet and closet in the house several times over.
-It wouldn’t have been so annoying if Gigi hadn’t specifically thrown every article of clothing in Vivian’s sock and underwear drawer around her bedroom.
+It wouldn’t have been so annoying if Gigi hadn’t thrown the contents of Vivian’s sock and underwear drawer around her bedroom.
 Six times.
 Vivian would never hurt Masha, and would therefore never hurt Gigi, but the temptation sometimes surfaced.
-Despite the parrot’s nuisances, she had to admit Gigi and Masha made a good pair — Masha always left out the parts of stories that might make her sound bad, and Gigi would scream over anyone who tried to fill in the gaps.
-Wesley too could be an absolute sweetheart with Grandma so long as there wasn’t anything around he might consider a competitor for her attention.
-It was a situation that could work out, Vivian reminded herself.
-Maybe…
+Despite the parrot’s nuisances, she had to admit Gigi and Masha made a good pair—Masha always left out the parts of stories that might make her sound bad, and Gigi would scream over anyone who tried to fill in the gaps.
+Wesley too could be an absolute sweetheart with Grandma so long as there wasn’t anything around he might consider a competitor for her attention…

 “Bad dog!”
 Gigi screeched.
 “Bad gran!”